SOMHOLUK/vpc-loadbalancer/README.md

 ### Step 21

-Created an internet-facing Application Load Balancer (that can be accessed from the internet) called `demo-alb` and in the Network mapping section, the `demo-vpc` was chosen, meaning that the Application Load Balancer (ALB) will exist and scale within the `demo-vpc`.
+Stayed in the EC2 section in the AWS Console and created an internet-facing Application Load Balancer (that can be accessed from the internet) called `demo-alb` and in the Network mapping section, the `demo-vpc` was chosen, meaning that the Application Load Balancer (ALB) will exist and scale within the `demo-vpc`.

 <br>